 The SOLIDWORKS software graphically shows you the feature-based structure of your model in a special window called the FeatureManager® design tree.
+The FeatureManager design tree not only

+FeatureManager® design tree.
 The FeatureManager design tree not only shows you the sequence in which the features were created, it gives you easy access to all the underlying associated information.
 You will learn more about the FeatureManager design tree throughout this course.